A Universal Triangulation for Flat Tori: Background and definitions

-$f$ is \define{piecewise distance preserving} if $S$ admits a triangulation such that the restriction of $f$ to any triangle is distance preserving, \ie, $|f(x)-f(y)| = d_S(x,y)$ for any $x,y$ in a same triangle.
+$f$ is \define{piecewise distance preserving} if $S$ admits a triangulation such that the restriction of $f$ to any triangle is distance preserving, \ie, $|f(x)-f(y)| = d_S(x,y)$ if $x$ and $y$ lie in the same triangle.
 Here, $|\cdot|$ is the Euclidean norm and $d_S$ is the polyhedral metric on $S$.
 In particular, the piecewise distance preserving map $f$ must be \define{length preserving}: if $\gamma: [a,b]\to S$ is a rectifiable path, then $\gamma$ and its image $f\circ\gamma$ have the same length.
 The map $f$ is an \define{embedding} if it induces a homeomorphism onto its image $f(S)$ endowed with the restriction of the topology of $\E^3$.
 In that case, $f(S)$ is naturally equipped with a length metric induced by the Euclidean metric of $\E^3$ so that the length of a path in $f(S)$ is its Euclidean length as a path in $\E^3$.

-A length preserving embedding is the same as an \define{isometry} between $S$ and $f(S)$, where each surface is endowed with its own length metric, respectively polyhedral and induced by the Euclidean metric.
+A length preserving embedding is the same as an \define{isometric embedding} between $S$ and $f(S)$, where each surface is endowed with its own length metric, respectively polyhedral and induced by the Euclidean metric.
 Thus, a piecewise distance preserving embedding is the same as a \define{PL isometric embedding}.
-A map $f: S\to \E^3$ is said \define{contracting}, or \define{short}, if there is a constant $C<1$ such that $|f(x)-f(y)|\leq Cd_S(x,y)$ for all $x,y\in S$. \begin{remark} If $S$ is orientable, then it admits a short embedding into $\E^3$; simply embed $S$ into $\E^3$ as your favorite surface model with the same genus as $S$ and compose with a scaling of sufficiently small ratio to contract all distances.
+A map $f: S\to \E^3$ is called \define{contracting} if there is a constant $C<1$ such that $|f(x)-f(y)|\leq Cd_S(x,y)$ for all $x,y\in S$. \begin{remark} If $S$ is orientable, then it admits a contracting embedding into $\E^3$; simply embed $S$ into $\E^3$ as your favorite surface model with the same genus as $S$ and compose with a scaling of sufficiently small ratio to contract all distances.
 The model can be polyhedral or of any desired regularity. \end{remark}